Out of Gobi: My Story of America and China with Weijian Shan

 Weijian Shan's Book Discussion (Public Event)

-Weijian Shan's Out of the Gobi: My Story of China and America is a powerful memoir and commentary with the potential to reshape how Americans view China, and how the Chinese view life in America.
+On August 20, 2019, Weijian Shan discussed his book, Out of the Gobi: My Story of China and America, which is a powerful memoir and commentary with the potential to reshape how Americans view China, and how the Chinese view life in America.

 Shan, a former hard laborer who is now one of Asia's best-known financiers, is thoughtful, observant, eloquent, and brutally honest, making him well positioned to tell the story of a life that is a microcosm of modern China, and of how, improbably, that life became intertwined with America.
 Out of the Gobi draws a vivid picture of raw human energy and the will to succeed against all odds.